 It’s everyone’s job to pick it up

 But now it’s time we restored our pride.

-Class 3 will be renewing the school’s healthy eating policy this term and surveying eating habits of children, parents and staff!!
+Class 3 renewed the school’s healthy eating policy in the Summer term by surveying eating habits of children, parents and staff!!